Aging & Health A to Z

 - Lock doors if necessary for safety.

-- Just in case, have the person with dementia wear an ID bracelet or pendant.
+- Have the person with dementia wear an ID bracelet or pendant in case they do wander.

 Don’t allow a person with dementia to drive.